careconnections/CareKickoff/README.md

 # The CareConnections Kickoff Assignment

 ## Description
 I started with modeling the domain and went from there.
 For the persistence features i used EF Core and the SQLite provider.
 This so the project can easily be started.
-I hardcoded a initial seed to speed things up.
+I hardcoded an initial seed to speed things up.

 ---
 ## Functionality